 Design and Build Quality

-The Realme 11 Pro+ boasts a curved screen that enhances its visual appeal, accompanied by a scratch guard to protect the display.
-The overall design of the phone is undeniably beautiful.
-The camera module, leather finish, and straight lines combine to create an aesthetically pleasing device.
-Its premium look is immediately noticeable when you hold it in your hand, giving off the impression of an expensive phone.
-People are bound to take notice when you carry it around.
-Additionally, there is another color option available with a similar finish, but in green, whereas the one I have is in a lovely beige shade.
-Personally, I find the beige variant to be particularly attractive.
-Moreover, the in-hand feel of the phone is exceptional—it provides a satisfying and comfortable grip, making the experience of holding this phone truly enjoyable.
+The Realme 11 Pro+ catches the eye with its curved screen, complemented by a scratch guard to safeguard the display.
+Its design is strikingly beautiful featuring a camera module leather finish, and clean lines that culminate in an aesthetically pleasing device.
+When you hold it, the phone’s premium appearance immediately stands out, giving the impression of a high-end device that’s sure to turn heads.
+Additionally, there’s another color option available with a similar finish, but in green, while the one I have boasts a lovely beige shade.
+Personally, I find the beige variant particularly attractive. it feels exceptional in hand offering a satisfying and comfortable grip that makes holding it a delight.

-weighs approximately 190.4g, or more precisely, 191g.
-Surprisingly, it doesn’t feel overly heavy when held in hand.
-The phone is well-built and features a scratch guard for added protection.
-The frame of the device is made of plastic, but even the golden frame exudes a premium appearance.
-On the bottom, you’ll find a speaker grill and a USB Type C port.
-The phone also houses a sim card tray and a microphone in this area.
-On the left side, there are no buttons or ports present.
-At the top, you’ll notice another speaker grill along with a noise-canceling microphone.
-On the right side, a volume rocker button and a power button.
+Despite weighing approximately 190.4g, or more precisely 191g, it doesn’t feel excessively heavy when held.
+The phone is solidly constructed and includes a scratch guard for added protection.
+Its plastic frame, even in gold, radiates a premium aura.
+At the bottom, you’ll find a speaker grill and a USB Type C port, alongside a SIM card tray and a microphone.
+The left side lacks any buttons or ports, while the top features another speaker grill and a noise-canceling microphone.

 Performance